phetdam/xcp-revisited/README.rst

    Writing-a-Pretty_002dPrinter.html

 To load the pretty printers, start GDB in the top-level directory of this repo.
-If auto-loading of ``.gdbinit`` is declined, you can source the commands youself with
+If auto-loading of ``.gdbinit`` is declined due to GDB auto-load safe path settings, you can source the commands youself with

 .. code::